Samanyolu TV: Naming and influences

+History

+On 11 January 2000, STV Xazar started broadcasting as an international simulcast feed for Azerbaijan.

 On 18 September 2014, Samanyolu TV merged into the 16:9 HD and SD format in conjunction with Show TV and Star TV switching frequencies from Türksat 4A.

-In June 2015, Samanyolu Yayıncılık A.Ş. announced that the closure of Samanyolu TV, along with its news channel, Samanyolu Haber, will occur in the early hours of 1 May 2016, due to the 2016 Turkish coup d’état attempt and the alleged links with the Gülen movement.
+In June 2015, Samanyolu Yayıncılık A.Ş. announced that the closure of Samanyolu TV, along with its news channel, Samanyolu Haber, will occur in the early hours of 1 May 2016, due to alleged links with the Gülen movement (and later due to the 2016 Turkish coup d’état attempt).
 Both channels' licenses will be revoked completely.
 For that, some employees at Samanyolu TV left.
 The broadcasting equipment was moved to their homes.
 Samanyolu TV sold its buildings in Ankara and left its buildings in Çamlıca and rented a studio in Germany.

 On 30 April 2016, Samanyolu TV's license was revoked and the channel closed by the Radio and Television Supreme Council due to alleged links with the Gülen movement following the coup d'état attempt.
 Its HD simulcast continued to operate until 26 July 2016, in which it ceased broadcasting completely.

 After the coup d’état attempt, Samanyolu TV will not return as a linear television channel.
 However, its website, Samanyolu.tv is still available for news.